An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels

 \section{Acknowledgements}

-Cesar H. Comin thanks FAPESP (grant no. 18/09125-4) for financial support.
+Cesar H. Comin thanks FAPESP (grants no. 18/09125-4 and 21/12354-8) for financial support.
 The authors acknowledge the support of the Government of Canada's New Frontiers in Research Fund (NFRF) (NFRFE-2019-00641).
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.